 We are a diverse community of unschoolers from all over the world coming together to share our knowledge and experience unschooling.
 Unschooling.com was originally founded in 1998, over 20 years ago, and has been a valuable resource in the unschooling movement ever since.
 We support, defend, promote and encourage unschooling in all its many shapes and forms.
 We’re creating a haven for unschooling families, a place to find answers, meet new friends, discover resources, share amazing content, and explore our innate curiosities by living and learning in the real world.
 Finding and following our purpose is more important than following someones agenda for our lives.
 If kids don’t have the free will and choice to not go to school, they are prisoners without rights.

-We live in a free society, a free country, where we have the freedom to do whatever we want, but all too often we choose to be stuck in a system that enslaves humanity and then we expect our kids to follow the same system.
+We live in a free society that longs for freedom, but yet most of us live our lives like slaves that are stuck in a system of oppression and servitude, enslaving humanity, and then we expect our kids to follow the same system.
 At what point, do we value our freedom?
 We take freedom for granted because the lack of freedom is all too common so we follow the herd instead of our own individuality.
 We all have the power to take back control of our lives and free ourselves from slavery, but the reality is that most people don’t want to change their minds, habits, and circumstances for the better.
 Have you heard Abraham Lincoln’s story about “The Wolf and the Sheep”?

 "Lincoln goes on to give us two basic definitions of liberty.
 He notes that “with some, the word liberty may mean for each man to do as he pleases with himself and the product of his labor” while with others liberty is where men are free to “do as they please with other men and the product of other men’s labor.”
 He goes on to point out that these two definitions are incompatible." ~ Niles Anderegg